Murder in Delaware law

-Murder in Delaware constitutes the intentional killing, under circumstances defined by law, of people within or under the jurisdiction of the U.S. state of Delaware.
+Murder in Delaware law constitutes the unlawful killing, under circumstances defined by law, of people within or under the jurisdiction of the U.S. state of Delaware.

-The United States Centers for Disease Control and Prevention reported that in the year 2020, the state had a murder rate somewhat above the median for the entire country.
+The United States Centers for Disease Control and Prevention reported that in the year 2022, the state had a murder rate slightly above the median for the entire country.

 Definitions

 First-degree murder

 Delaware has eight different levels of homicide offenses in total, although some overlap.
 The most serious form of homicide, first-degree murder, constitutes the intentional killing of a person without legal justification or an unintentional killing during the commission of a felony (the felony murder rule).
-Additionally, Delaware is one of the only states where intentionally causing someone to commit suicide is punishable as first-degree murder.
+Additionally, Delaware is one of the only states where intentionally causing someone to commit suicide under duress is punishable as first-degree murder.
 The crime of first-degree murder is punishable for those over the age of 18 only by life imprisonment without the possibility of parole.
-The state previously punished first-degree murder by either life-without-parole or the death penalty, but Delaware's death penalty statute was ruled unconstitutional in 2016.
+The state previously punished first-degree murder by either life-without-parole or the death penalty, but Delaware's death penalty statute was ruled unconstitutional in 2016, and the statute was fully repealed in 2024.
 In 2013, Delaware passed legislation eliminating life-without-parole sentences for first-degree murders committed while the perpetrator was under the age of 18.
 For juveniles, the sentence is a minimum of 25 years in prison and a maximum of life imprisonment with the possibility of parole.